EdwinZM/workout_tracker/README.md

 # workout_tracker

-Wellcome to the workout tracker, a program where you'll be able to track your daily workouts.
+Welcome to the workout tracker, a program where you'll be able to track your daily workouts.